HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 The implementation flow of OEM firmware update:

 1) Seperate daemon will be created for this OEM firmware update.
-2) Binary file and slotId details can be an input from the user.
-3) Image can be generated from binary file and it has been validated.
+2) Image can be read from the path and it has been validated.
-4) If image is not valid, then will stop this flashing and firmware update.
-5) If image is valid, then get the device details from the user.
+3) If image is valid, then get the device details from the user.
 The device which needs to updated.
 Ex CPLD, VR, BIOS, etc.
-6) Target can be set for firmware update.
+4) Target can be set for firmware update.
 Target will be CPLD, VR, BIOS, etc
-7) ME recovery mode has been set
-8) The OEM command will be framed as Ipmb command with netfn and cmd and sent via Bridge-IC and send to the device which needs to be do the firmware update
+5) The OEM command will be framed as Ipmb command with netfn and cmd and sent via Bridge-IC and send to the device which needs to be do the firmware update
-9) If any error response, then write flashing and update is considered as failed.
+6) If any error response, then write flashing and update is considered as failed.
-10) If no errors, then flashing and firmware update is success.
+7) If no errors, then flashing and firmware update is success.

 ## BIOS Update Procedure